 No School on Monday, January 19

-15 days ago, Hopkins Elementary
+2 months ago, Hopkins Elementary

 School-themed reminder graphic on a lined notebook paper background with playful doodles (paper airplane, clouds, stars, pencils, ruler, and dotted arrows).
 Large bold text reads “Reminder,” with a pink label that says “MLK Day.”
 A chalkboard in the center displays the text, “No School Monday January 19.”
 The design uses blue, red, pink, and neutral tones and has a friendly, classroom-style look.